flashbots/hindsight/README.md

 The system currently only supports WETH as the input token, so that the arbitrage is always WETH -> TOKEN -> WETH.

 The system (the `scan` command specifically) is set up to retry indefinitely when the main loop crashes.
-This is because every once in a while, the system encounters a critical error related to a bad API response or a bug in the code.
+This is because every once in a while, the system encounters a critical error, usually related to a bad API response.
 This is not ideal, but a retry usually fixes it.
-However, this means that your instance might spam your node with requests if it encounters a critical error.
+However, this means that your instance might spam your node with requests if it encounters an unrecoverable error.
 If you're running on a hosted node, this could waste your rate limit.
 Make sure to check on it while it's running. 👁️

 ## setup